 So for years partly because my desire to be a “good girl;” partly because of my misunderstanding of the above verse; and partly because it was my nature to please, I tried with abject failure to be perfect.

 But in the process I became overly critical of myself.
-I studied hard, worrying about my grades; as a teenager, worrying about my weight, my looks, my pimples, the lack of a boyfriend, never being good at anything, and I even worried about making mistakes.
+I studied hard, worrying about my grades; as a teenager, worrying about my weight, my looks, my pimples, the lack of a boyfriend, never being a “star” at anything, and I even worried about making mistakes that hadn’t even happened yet!

 I think in my head I still thought I had to be perfect.
 Maybe I thought I had to earn love?
 So this left me with a feeling of inadequacy with resultant lack of self confidence.